SMARTKT/CommentGrade/README.md

 ```
 in many cases based on tensorflow version mismatches

-### 5.2  Extracting the metrics from the saved models trained on 80\% of the total dataset (20206 comments)  - Folder https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/Training_Outputs
+### 5.2  Extracting the metrics from the saved models trained on 80\% of the total dataset (20206 comments)  - Folder https://github.com/SMARTKT/CommentGrade/tree/master/ML_Experiments/Training_Outputs

-To run the LSTM codes for extracting only the metrics, it is necessary to first download the pretrained word embeddings SWVEc developed by us
+To run the LSTM codes for extracting only the metrics, it is necessary to first download the pretrained word embeddings SWVEC developed by us

 1. Go to link https://tinyurl.com/SWVECembeddings
 Download all the files and folder into the folder ML_Experiments/Training_Ouputs